 Overcoming indoor navigation problems

-The 3D Lidar mapping technology is integrated and built-in to the Scout 137 Drone.
-Thanks to its combination of 3D Lidar sensor, vertical laser sensors and a powerful onboard computer, the Scout 137 drone knows where it is at all times.
+3D Lidar mapping has been a fundamental building block for our inspection technology for years and is built in to the indoor drone Scout 137, which hit the market in 2020.
+Thanks to its (pat. pending) combination of 3D Lidar sensor, vertical laser sensors and a powerful onboard computer, the Scout 137 indoor drone knows where it is at all times.
 Adding precise situational awareness increases safety and gives greater confidence in the results of an asset inspection procedure.

 This remains true regardless of lighting conditions.
-No ambient light is needed for navigation so inspections can be conducted with confidence, even in complete darkness.
+With 3D Lidar, no ambient light is needed for navigation, so inspections can be conducted with confidence even in complete darkness.
 Of course, light is required to generate useful visual inspection data.
-But it is only required locally.
-You only have to light up the parts of the surface that are in front of your inspection camera.
+But it is only required locally – you only need to light up what’s directly in front of your inspection camera.

 “Using proven 3D Lidar technology together with our advanced software, we have created a synthetic GPS system.
-Just as with a GPS drone, the operator can fly in ‘position mode’ supported by 3D Lidar data.
-This keeps the drone in place and ensures anti-collision, while the operator focuses on the images”, explains ScoutDI CEO Nicolai Husteli.
+Just as with a GPS drone, the pilot can fly in ‘position mode’ supported by 3D Lidar data.
+This keeps the drone in place and ensures anti-collision, while the pilot focuses on the images”, explains ScoutDI CEO Nicolai Husteli.

-The Scout 137 is tethered with a lightweight cable to a ground station and all the data is available in real-time via the robust, high-speed data link to the operator using the Scout tablet.
+The Scout 137 is tethered with a lightweight cable to a ground station.
+All the data is available in real-time via the robust, high-speed data link to the operator using the Scout tablet.
 The operator sees the live camera feed on-screen with the 3D map generated by the Lidar, giving a comprehensive overview of the inspection target in real-time.